Fascist Italy: Antisemitism

-Until Mussolini's alliance with Adolf Hitler, he had always denied any antisemitism within the Fascist Party.
-In the early 1920s, Mussolini wrote an article which stated that Fascism would never elevate a "Jewish Question" and that "Italy knows no antisemitism and we believe that it will never know it" and then elaborated "let us hope that Italian Jews will continue to be sensible enough so as not to give rise to antisemitism in the only country where it has never existed".
-In 1932 during a conversation with Emil Ludwig, Mussolini described antisemitism as a "German vice" and stated: "There was 'no Jewish Question' in Italy and could not be one in a country with a healthy system of government".
+Until he formed his alliance with Hitler, Mussolini always denied the existence of antisemitism within the National Fascist Party.
+In the early 1920s, Mussolini wrote an article which stated that Fascism would never elevate a "Jewish Question" and the article also stated that "Italy knows no antisemitism and we believe that it will never know it" and then, the article elaborated "let us hope that Italian Jews will continue to be sensible enough so as not to give rise to antisemitism in the only country where it has never existed".
+In 1932, during a conversation with Emil Ludwig, Mussolini described antisemitism as a "German vice" and stated: "There was 'no Jewish Question' in Italy and could not be one in a country with a healthy system of government".
 On several occasions, Mussolini spoke positively about Jews and the Zionist movement.
 Mussolini had initially rejected Nazi racism, especially the idea of a master race, as "arrant nonsense, stupid and idiotic".

+In 1929, Mussolini acknowledged the contributions which Italian Jews had made to Italian society, despite their minority status, and he also believed that Jewish culture was Mediterranean, aligning his early opinion of Italian Jews with his early Mediterraneanist perspective.
+He also argued that Jews were natives of Italy, after living on the Italian Peninsula for a long period of time.
+In the early 1930s, Mussolini held discussions with Zionist leadership figures over proposals to encourage the emigration of Italian Jews to the mandate of Palestine, as Mussolini hoped that the presence of pro-Italian Jews in the region would weaken pro-British sentiment and potentially overturn the British mandate.

-On the issue of antisemitism, the Fascists were divided on what to do, especially with the rise of Hitler in Germany.
-A number of Fascist members were Jewish and Mussolini affirming that he himself was a Zionist, but to appease Hitler antisemitism within the Fascist Party steadily increased.
+On the issue of antisemitism, the Fascists were divided on what to do, especially after the rise of Hitler in Germany.
+A number of members of the Fascist Party were Jewish and Mussolini affirmed that he was a Zionist, but to appease Hitler, antisemitism within the Fascist Party steadily increased.
 In 1936, Mussolini made his first written denunciation of Jews by claiming that antisemitism had only arisen because Jews had become too predominant in the positions of power of countries and claimed that Jews were a "ferocious" tribe who sought to "totally banish" Christians from public life.
 In 1937, Fascist member Paolo Orano criticized the Zionist movement as being part of British foreign policy which designed to secure British hold of the area without respecting the Christian and Islamic presence in Palestine.
 On the matter of Jewish Italians, Orano said that they "should concern themselves with nothing more than their religion" and not bother boasting of being patriotic Italians.